jdcapa/jdcapa.github.io/_posts/2016-04-28-version-control.markdown

 Adding more features is easy, e.g.:

 {% highlight bash %}
-vcm -g -u jdcapa -vc git
+vcm -g -u user -vc git
 {% endhighlight %}

-where you now also told the `projects.yaml` file that this project is a github project to be found under the username jdcapa.
+where you now also told the `projects.yaml` file that this project is a github project to be found under the username `user`.

 This might be interesting for future automation like a status list.
 For now I'm happy with the separation and overview feature.